jd-develop/SNT-NSI/README.md

-# SNT/NSI/MP2I/MPI code
+# Code written at school
- All the code I wrote in SNT, NSI, MP2I and MPI computer science classes.
+ All the code I wrote in computer science classes (SNT, NSI, MP2I, MPI and in engineering school).

 # Languages and dependencies
 ## Python